skip to main content

 There were nine people still alive on the reef.
 The survivors included one lady, Mrs Dawson holding the dead bodies of her two young children.
 There was also the dead body of a clergyman Revd.
 Robb.
 Mr. Darling helped Mrs Dawson and an injured man into the boat along with the other three men and they struggled back to the lighthouse.
 Grace remained there to help her mother look after the survivors.
 William and one of the men rowed back to the rock to collect the other survivors.

-Grace soon became famous as the survivors told of the young girl, who with her farther had rowed out and saved their lives.
+Grace soon became famous as the survivors told of the young girl, who with her father had rowed out and saved their lives.
 Newspapers reported her heroic deed, people wrote asking for locks of her hair, artists arrived on the island to paint her portrait, poets to write verse and boat trips were organised just to take people out to look at her.

 Four years after the rescue Grace died of Tuberculosis.
 She was buried in St Aidan's Churchyard and money was raised to build a monument in her memory.